JunydDEV/android-dayplanner-app/README.md

 <p> ✅ Delegates </p>

 # Need you to contribute
-I need you to contribute this project.
+I need you to contribute to this project.
 Simply create PR for any improvements or fixes and we will merge it after the review process.

 # Future Work
 - I will be adding DataStore new Android library.